Christian-Chandler/alx-zero_day/README.md

-The main aim of *this project* is to get used to working with **git, github and related source code management** environment.
+The actual aim of *this project* is to enable us get used to working with **git, github and related source code management** environment.